 Tagged: Thrift Savings Plan

-This topic contains 4 replies, has 3 voices, and was last updated by Joe Warner 3 years, 3 months ago.
+- This topic has 4 replies, 3 voices, and was last updated 4 years, 3 months ago by Joe Warner.

 That sounds like a perfectly fine Thrift Savings Plan allocation to me.
 The only part that seems conservative is the 10% in the TSP G Fund, and if that helps you sleep at night it won’t have a major impact on your returns.
 I don’t expect there to be a huge difference in the returns of the TSP S Fund and C Fund this year as we are somewhere in that space between phases of the business cycle, although you never know how these things will play out.